Moving to Des Moines: How to Choose the Right Neighborhood For You

 Renting in Des Moines

 There are many options for renting in the Des Moines metro, and many Des Moines neighborhoods have very affordable rents.
 Check out brand new apartments and lofts near Downtown like Cityville, Soll Apartments and Flux, or look at beautiful, historic apartment buildings in neighborhoods like Sherman Hill.
-Suburbs like Waukee and Ankeny are growing quickly, and developers are building new apartment buildings to meet demand.
+Suburbs are growing quickly, and developers are building new apartment buildings to meet demand, including the Sterling at Prairie Trail Apartments in Ankeny and The Bricks Waukee East.

 Homeownership in Des Moines